radioegor146/native-obfuscator/README.md

 Warning: blacklist/whitelist usage is recommended, because this tool slows down code significantly (like do not obfuscate full minecraft .jar)

+Also, this tool does not particulary obfuscates your code, it just transpiles it to native.
+Remember to use protectors like VMProtect, Themida or obfuscator-llvm (in case of clang usage)

 ---

 ### To run this tool you need to have this installed: